RapiD-Engineering/RapiD.ClickOnceSample/README.md

 - In the above file edit the fetch string to the string created in step 6
 - Also edit the a.download string to your application
+- Push to github, this will create a job in github actions when done correctly.
+- You can track the jobs progress in Github Actions and see when the page is deployed.
+- When deploying is done, click the link in the deploy block, this is the link to install your application.